RottingDivinity/RottingDivinity/README.md

 - You're probably coming from pony town since that is all I use this account for..
 - I genuinely can't code for shit so my readme is lowkey ugly but..
 HI!!
 - C+H is welcome as long as you aren't weird about it
 - Please DNC any of my skins.
-Inspo is fine as long as I don't see a whole ass other me walking around!
+Inspo is fine.
 - If I don't respond, I'm probably offtab or busy!
 Just whisper me and I'll get back to you eventually.
 - I am ALWAYS on the 18+ servers, if you see me don't be afraid to say hi!
 - I am a little awkward and I struggle to keep conversations going sometimes!
 Nothing against you <3
 - Read my strawpage since it has a LOT more information about me (i.e interests, dni) ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀